| Privacy Issues When a Patient is Suicidal

 The Member is expected to use their professional judgment when assessing the situation to determine if there are reasonable grounds to believe that serious harm will occur and if it is therefore appropriate to disclose such information.

 The courts have set out circumstances in which concern for public safety may warrant the disclosure of information obtained by a health care provider to reduce or eliminate risk of harm.
 The factors for consideration are as follows:

 - there is a clear risk to an identifiable person or a group of persons;

 - there is a risk of serious bodily harm or death; and

 - the danger is imminent.

 There are no restrictions on the types of persons to whom the information may be disclosed.
-The ND should use his or her best judgment to determine who would be the most appropriate person to contact.
+The Member should use their best judgment to determine who would be the most appropriate person to contact.
 Depending on the situation, a family member or the patient's family doctor or mental health care provider would be appropriate.
 In some urgent cases it may be more appropriate to call 911 for emergency services.

-If the ND is uncertain as to whether disclosure should be made, he or she should contact a lawyer or the Information and Privacy Commissioner.
+If the Member is uncertain as to whether disclosure should be made, they should contact a lawyer or the Information and Privacy Commissioner.

-The ND should document all disclosures in the patient chart.
+The Member should document all disclosures in the patient chart.